verge-io/docs/docs/kb/posts/unexpected-vsan-growth.md

 **Possible Reasons for Storage increase**
-There are several areas of the VergeIO platform that leverage storage; the most common areas where customers have unexpected growth are listed below.
+There are several areas of the VeregOS platform that leverage storage; the most common areas where customers have unexpected growth are listed below.
 - Review Cloud Snapshots.
 Navigate from the Main Dashboard to System>Cloud Snapshots.
    - Are any being held past the expected expiration time?
    - Are there snapshots that do not have a Snapshot Profile set?
 If so, these were taken manually.
 Investigate when and why the snapshot was taken.